D1rtyC0de/ICM/README.md

             swapAndLiquify(contractTokenBalance);
         }

-        //transfer amount, it will take tax, burn, liquidity fee _tokenTransfer(from,to,amount);
+        //transfer amount, it will take tax, team, liquidity fee _tokenTransfer(from,to,amount);
     }